 AZ ROCKS!
 Arizona Rocks Revolver Club

-These matches combine elements of IPSC, the Bianchi Cup, and the Steel Challenge into matches exclusively for revolvers.
-Scoring is based on total time (no hit factors, faster is better), so match results can be easily calculated by hand.
+The ICORE matches combine elements of IPSC, the Bianchi Cup, and the Steel Challenge into matches exclusively for revolvers.
+Scoring is based on total time (no hit factors).
 Poor hits or misses simply add time to a shooters score.
-The matches may score shooters using the Lewis scoring system, a system that classifies a shooter based on his performance in a match, so first time shooters can easily be ranked against experienced competitors.
+Compared to a USPSA match, ICORE scoring focuses more on accurace than speed with stronger penalties for non-Alpha hits.

 New Shooter Information